 While seismic surveys can identify targets of interest, drilling is required to confirm the presence or absence of hydrocarbons.
 An NEB Operations Authorization (OA) is required to undertake drilling operations for petroleum resources in the offshore area as required by the Canada Oil and Gas Operations Act (COGOA).
 In addition, individual well approvals from the NEB are required to drill a well (ADW) or to alter the condition of a well (ACW).
-Prior to the NEB issuing an OA, environmental screening must be completed under the IFA, and the requirements of the Canadian Environmental Assessment Act, 2012 (CEAA 2012) and COGOA must be met.
+Prior to the NEB issuing an OA, environmental screening must be completed under the IFA, the Canadian Environmental Assessment Act (CEAA), and COGOA.
 Further, the Applicant would need to demonstrate financial responsibility to the satisfaction of the NEB, and the NEB needs to have notification that a Benefits Plan prepared by the Applicant has been approved by AANDC or the requirement for it waived.